Arthur Calwell: Personal life

-Allegations of racism
+Racial views

-Calwell's remark in parliament in 1947 that "two Wongs don't make a white" was widely reported at the time, both in Australia and overseas.
-While it is widely quoted as evidence of Calwell's racism, the remark was intended to be a humorous reference to a Chinese resident called Wong who was wrongly threatened with deportation, and a Liberal MP, Sir Thomas White, the Member for Balaclava.
+Calwell's remark in parliament in 1947 that "two Wongs don't make a White" was widely reported at the time, both in Australia and overseas.
+This statement is widely quoted as evidence of Calwell's racism.
+The remark referenced to a Chinese resident called Wong who was wrongly threatened with deportation, and a Liberal MP, Thomas White, the Member for Balaclava, in addition to being a wordplay on the saying "two wrongs don't make a right".
 According to Hansard, Calwell said "there are many Wongs in the Chinese community, but I have to say — and I am sure that the honorable Member for Balaclava will not mind doing so — that 'two Wongs do not make a White'".

 In his autobiography, Calwell said it was intended as a "jocose remark", and that it had been "so often misrepresented it has become tiresome".
 He attributed this to the press, stating that "because of some anti-Australian Asian journalist or perhaps because some Australian pressman with a chip on his shoulder, a Labor Party hater, the name of White was deliberately altered into a definition of colour".

+In his final year in parliament, Calwell made several statements regarding non-white immigration to Australia.
+In March 1972 he publicly endorsed British Conservative MP Enoch Powell's views on race, later describing the United Kingdom as having experienced a "black tragedy".
+In May 1972, in response to comments from customs minister Don Chipp supporting a multi-racial society, Calwell released a statement strongly opposing non-white migration to Australia, stating that he was "appalled" at the thought and was "opposed to the creation of a chocolate-coloured Australia".
+In a subsequent interview with The Canberra Times, he stated that non-white migrants would lower community living standards as they "live on the smell of an oily rag and breed like flies".